MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 BitLocker can lock the normal startup process until the user supplies a personal identification number (PIN), or inserts a removable USB device that contains a startup key.
 These extra security measures provide multifactor authentication.
 They also make sure that the computer won't start or resume from hibernation until the correct PIN or startup key is presented.

 On devices that don't have a TPM, BitLocker can still be used to encrypt the Windows operating system volume.
-However, this implementation requires the user to insert a USB startup key to start the computer or resume from hibernation.
-It doesn't provide the pre-startup system integrity verification offered by BitLocker working with a TPM.
+However, this implementation doesn't provide the pre-startup system integrity verification offered by BitLocker working with a TPM.

 An effective implementation of information protection, like most security controls, considers usability and security.
 Users typically prefer a simple security experience.
 In fact, the more transparent a security solution becomes, the more likely users are to conform to it.